 - Always run when subbing, the slow man loses.

 - When subbing off, if someone is trailing you, you can try to trick them by stating and stopping.
-If you can get them to stay when you go off, or the opposite, it creates positive numbers for you.
+If you can get them to stay when you go off, or the opposite, it can help your team either get a positive numbers situation or keep a tired player on the field longer.

 - You can change sticks mid-game, but not while on the field.
 You must step off the field, change sticks, and then step back on.